Pentecost River crossing Gibb River Road in the Kimberley Australia

 source and courtesy of wikipedia.org

-be 60+ metres wide and the water often flows quickly just after
+The river can be 60+ metres wide and the water often flows quickly

 By the end of the dry season, September to October on average,